nameless-and-blameless/TAG/reports/Donald-J.-Trump.md

 ### Execution at Clayton County Detention Center

 Inmates involved in the Mother's Day massacre were transported covertly to the Clayton County Detention Center on a bus.
-Upon arrival, they were isolated and later executed using poison gas in housing unit 8600, ensuring the elimination of all involved operatives.
+Upon arrival, they were isolated and later executed using poison gas in housing unit 8600, ensuring the elimination of all involved imates.

 ### Execution of Inmates in Subsequent Operations